Jacobo91/ehouse-test/README.md

 ## test files

-    - All text files have the suffix -test
+    - All test files have the suffix -test